wormhole-foundation/wormhole/docs/assumptions.md

 Gossip network unavailability can result in transfers getting temporarily stuck, but never permanently.
 Nodes will periodically attempt to retransmit signatures for VAAs which failed to reach consensus in order to mitigate short-term network outages.
-Longer network outages, leading to eventual VAA retransmission timeouts, as well as correlated crashes of a superminority of nodes, may result in lockups being dropped.
+Longer network outages, leading to timeouts, and correlated crashes of a superminority of nodes may result in lockups being dropped.

 The mitigation for this is the PokeVAA mechanism on Solana or chain replay for other chains.
-On Solana, a user can request retransmission of their lockup, resulting in re-observation by nodes and another round of consensus - and manual chain replay by the nodes.
+On Solana, a user can request retransmission of their lockup, resulting in re-observation by nodes and another round of consensus.
 During chain replay, nodes will re-process events from connected chains up from a given block height, check whether a VAA has already been submitted to Solana, and initiate a round of consensus for missed lockups.

-This carries no risk and can be be done any number of times because VAAs are fully deterministic and idempotent - any given lockup will always result in the same VAA body hash.
+This carries no risk and can be be done any number of times.
+VAAs are fully deterministic and idempotent - any given lockup will always result in the same VAA body hash.
 All connected chains keep a permanent record of whether a given VAA body - identified by its hash - has already been executed, therefore, VAAs can safely undergo multiple rounds of consensus until they are executed on all chains.

 The bridge does not yet implement chain replay (see https://github.com/certusone/wormhole/issues/123).
 Network outages can therefore result in stuck transfers from chains other than Solana in the case of a prolonged network outage.
 It